A hand holding a round shape with an IP location pin above it

 Show personalized ads

-Advertisers may track your information by monitoring the articles you’ve opened.
+Advertisers may track your information by monitoring the sites you’ve opened.
 And, sure, you might like to see online ads for things that match your interests.
 Yet, this often makes future searches less organic as your search engine is more focused on selling you things based on your IP and other personally identifiable information.

 Ban you in online games